instaclustr/terraform-provider-instaclustr/docs/resources/kafka_topic.md

 message_timestamp_difference_max_ms | string<sup>* | None
 segment_index_bytes | int | None

-<sup>* Indeed an int value, using string because terraform has difficulties parsing big int, it will lose precision.
+<sup>* Indeed an int value, using string because Terraform has difficulties parsing big int, it will lose precision.

 ## Usage
 There are two use cases for updating a Kafka topic's configs.